Blood From The Ceiling Helps Police Uncover Apparent Murder-Suicide Of Sally And Nicholas Mantzouranis

-It was a scene from a real-life horror movie when a woman saw a ‘red substance’ dripping from her ceiling and the Sun Sentinel reports that substance turned out to be blood and uncovered an apparent murder-suicide in southern Florida on Sunday.
+It was a scene from a real-life horror movie when a woman saw a “red substance” dripping from her ceiling, and the Sun Sentinel reports that substance turned out to be blood and uncovered an apparent murder-suicide in southern Florida on Sunday.

-The apartment complex management called the paramedics for a welfare check after the report, but after receiving no response the police were called, entering the apartment after firefighters had removed the door.
+The apartment complex management called the paramedics for a welfare check after the report but after receiving no response, the police were called, entering the apartment after firefighters had removed the door.
 The police found 66-year-old Sally Mantzouranis and 84-year-old Nicholas Mantzouranis both with gunshot wounds to the head.
 Sally was in bed, while Nicholas was found on the floor, with a gun near his hand, leaving the police with little room to question what happened but, of course, they are not taking anything for granted.

 “Detectives are still actively investigating this incident, but believe there is no danger to the public at this time,” said Lt.
-Joseph Galaska a spokesman for the Margate Police Department to the Sun Sentinel.
+Joseph Galaska, a spokesman for the Margate Police Department, to the Sun Sentinel.

-Nicholas Mantzouranis was described as ‘frail’ by neighbors but was still active in the community running a grocery cart at the base of the stairs in the apartment complex.
+Nicholas Mantzouranis was described as “frail” by neighbors but was still active in the community, running a grocery cart at the base of the stairs in the apartment complex.

 The effects of the crime were not just seen downstairs with another neighbor claiming to have found a bullet in his apartment after returning from a concert in Fort Lauderdale but had no idea what had happened until seeing the police on Sunday.